fo2rist/pull-request-stats/README.md

 * Remove the links to detailed charts
 * Sort results by the "comments" column

-and print a table like this:
+and add a table like this:

 |                                                                                                                                                                     | User                 | Total comments      | Total reviews      | Median time to review     |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- | ------------------------- | ------------------ | ------------------- |